ICTU/quality-time/docs/USAGE.md

 ## Limiting editing rights

-By default, any logged in user can edit reports and metrics.
+By default, any logged-in user can edit reports and metrics.
 However, editing rights can be limited to certain people.
 On the homepage, expand the reports overview title and add the usernames or email addresses of people who will be allowed to edit reports and metrics.

 If you forget to add yourself, your username will be added automatically.
-This means that you can't retract your own editing rights: add another user and ask them to remove your user name or email address.
+This means that you can't retract your own editing rights: add another user and ask them to remove your username or email address.

 To restore the default situation where every logged in user can edit reports and metrics, simply remove all usernames and email addresses.

 ## Configuring quality reports

 Each *Quality-time* instance can serve multiple quality reports.
 A quality report consists of one or more subjects - things such as software products, projects, and processes - that you want to measure the quality of.
 Each subject has one or more metrics that tell you something about the quality of the subject.
-For example, the number of failing test cases of an application or the number of ready user story points for a Scrum team.
-To collect the measurement data, each metric has one ore more sources that *Quality-time* will use to measure the metric.
+For example, the number of failing test cases of an application, or the number of ready user story points for a Scrum team.
+To collect the measurement data, each metric has one or more sources that *Quality-time* will use to measure the metric.

 > You need to be logged in to be able to edit quality reports.